 Haddock and three other scientists concluded that the bacteria glows to attract

-fish, so it can be ingested and live inside of it.
+fish, so it can be ingested and live inside of it.5.
+The Bermuda Triangle

 In 1945, five Navy bombers got lost flying over the region, compasses failing